-The crux of an email help desk is a shared inbox (support@ or help@): it is where all incoming emails are stored for organization.
+The crux of an email help desk is a shared inbox ([email protected] or [email protected]): it is where all incoming emails are stored for organization.
 From here, team members can access emails, assign them to others, tag emails by topic, and also share private notes about emails.Manage shared inboxes with ease

 Email delegation allows team members to take responsibility for every incoming email.
 Assignees are notified in real time of an assigned email, and the entire team is aware of tasks undertaken by each member.Assign emails effortlessly

 Instead of relying on external tools and apps to chat with teammates about a specific query, an email help desk lets you communicate within the app itself.
 Usually, this is done with the help of private notes that appear alongside customer, client, or internal requests.Hassle-free internal collaboration